konfuzio-ai/konfuzio-sdk/docs/web/api-v3.md

 of it, as you will need it in the next steps.
 You can retrieve a list of your created labels by sending a `GET` request to the same endpoint.

-#### Create a label set
+#### Create a Label Set

-A [label set](https://help.konfuzio.com/modules/sets/index.html) is used to group labels that make sense together.
+A [Label Set](https://help.konfuzio.com/modules/sets/index.html) is used to group Labels that make sense together.
-Sometimes these labels might occur multiple times in a document — in our "invoice" example, there's going to be one set of "amount" and "product" for each line item we have in the invoice.
+Sometimes these Labels might occur multiple times in a document — in our "invoice" example, there's going to be one set of "amount" and "product" for each line item we have in the invoice.
 We can call it "line item" and we can create it with an API request to our [label set creation endpoint](https://app.konfuzio.com/v3/swagger/#/label-sets/label_sets_create):